Valuing Medical malpractice claims

 Value = Economic Damages (past & future) + Noneconomic Damages (past & future)

 Of course, the difficulty is figuring out what numbers to use in the formula.
+That is the challenge.
+Below are some sample verdicts in specific types of case:

 Economic damages are those things that can be calculated with near-exact certainty.
 Items included in non-economic damages are: